What is in this leaflet

 Your doctor will tell you how much PROZAC you need to take each day.

-The usual dose for PROZAC is one capsule or one tablet taken once a day.
+The usual dose for PROZAC is one capsule taken once a day.
 Your doctor may increase or decrease your dose depending on your condition.

 For premenstrual dysphoric disorder (PMDD), PROZAC may be prescribed to be taken every day or only during a certain part of the month.
 Your doctor will prescribe the dosing schedule that is right for you.